Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

 Example JSON File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following example file describes how to specify two kernels that are being controlled by the single instance of the ivas_xmultisrc plug-in.
+Modify this json file as per your kernels and acceleration software library.
 The next section describes each field in this example file.

 .. code-block::